-We know that Biden screwed up, because the White House immediately the president’s comments.
+We know that Biden screwed up, because the White House immediately tried to walk back the president’s comments.
 That doesn’t happen when the president says something correctly.

 Immediately, the conventional wisdom was that Biden had made a notable gaffe.
 However, by Monday, the conventional wisdom had shifted to applauding Biden’s statement: He said what he felt.
 What’s wrong with making Putin squirm a little?

 Biden largely adopted this position.
 When asked about the controversy again, he told reporters he was simply “expressing the moral outrage I felt” and that he wasn’t articulating a policy change.

 But that doesn’t fly, and neither do the efforts to explain away Biden’s misstatement.
 The fact is—and Biden knows this—if the president says something, it is policy.
 Many years ago, when I served in the State Department as a speechwriter, this simple maxim was constantly drilled into our heads.
 If we weren’t sure what the current policy on a particular foreign policy issue was, we checked what the president had recently said.
 Voilà, we had our answer.